MaskedRPGFan/Paladin-increased-auras-range-bigger-auras/README.md

 Increase the range of paladin's auras from a measly 3 m to up to 30!
 Available 9 variants: 6, 9 (like in 5e), 12, 15, 18, 21, 24, 27 and 30 m.

-## Optional files
+## Optional Files

-Add-ons from optional files section can be used together with main files to adjust a specific aura instead of all of them.
+Add-ons from optional files section can be used together with main files to adjust specific elements.

 Current list of add-ons: